 StartDate and EndDate

 The StartDate column indicates when the participants first clicked the survey link.
 The EndDate column indicates when the participants submitted their survey.
-If the entry is a partial response, this date will indicate the last time the participant interacted with the survey.
+If the entry is an incomplete response, this date will indicate the last time the participant interacted with the survey.